-Transportation may be available upon request for Head Start children.
+Transportation may be available upon request for Head Start Prekindergarten children.
 Parents/guardians in need of transportation must meet the school district's policy and eligibility requirements.
-Currently, our EHS centers do not provide transportation services.
+Currently, our EHS Program does not provide transportation services.

 However, if you need transportation, please contact your Family Support Worker, teacher, or other Head Start staff so that they may provide you with additional information or outside resources.
-Car seat support and resources are available, please contact your family support worker.
+Car seat support and resources are also available, please contact your Family Support Worker.